-Please note that York University is not able to act as custodian for any international students due to legal liabilities.
+Please note that York University is not able to act as a custodian for any international student due to legal liabilities.
 You may want to seek advise from legal professionals in Toronto.

-If you have just become Permanent Residence of Canada from an International Student, or believe that you are eligible for domestic tuition fee, please click here
+If you have just become a permanent resident of Canada, or you believe that you are eligible for domestic tuition fee rates, please click here

 to see how to apply to change your fee category.
 If you need help updating your immigration status and changing your tuition fee category, please kindly contact the Registrar's Office

 Immigration Assistance Before Arriving

 York International can assist you with your immigration questions before you arrive:

 When emailing us, please include in your email:

 - Your student number in the subject line

 - If you are in or outside Canada